beckitrue/home-remote-server/README.md

 1. Build and start pihole docker container `docker compose -f ~/pihole/docker-compose.yaml up -d`
 1. Go to [pihole admin page](https://pihole.beckitrue.com/admin/index.php) and verify it's working
 1. Follow the instructions for [Installing on Ubuntu](https://github.com/pi-hole/docker-pi-hole#installing-on-ubuntu-or-fedora) on the pi-hole GitHub site.
 This is to make the pi-hole the DNS server running on the Raspberry Pi.
-1. Follow the [Post-Install](https://docs.pi-hole.net/main/post-install/) instructions to complete the configuration
+1. Follow the [Post-Install](https://docs.pi-hole.net/main/post-install/) instructions to complete the configuration **Make sure you have connectivity and the pi-hole is resolving DNS before making these changes, or you may not have DNS available**

 #### cloudflared-host